Healthy Harvest Recipes

 Spice-kissed Pumpkin Pie

 Need I say more?
 Everyone likes a good slice of pumpkin pie.
-This is Cece’s favorite desert, which I think is quite appropriate due to her ginger locks.
-She insisted we have it for her 3rd birthday.
+This is my girls’ favorite dessert, which I think is quite appropriate due to their ginger locks.
 Here is an anti-inflammatory (gluten-free, dairy-free) version that is to die for!
-I used gluten-free ginger snaps for an easy crust.
+I use Mi-Del gluten-free ginger snaps for an easy crust.
 Simply combine one bag of ginger snaps plus 1/3 cup melted organic butter in a food processor.
 Press into a pie pan and voila, you have one pie crust.

 Chickpea and Squash Casserole